isomerpages/moe-kuochuanprespri/_about-us/Principal's Message.md

 <div class="isomer-image-wrapper">
 <img style="width: 70%;" height="auto" width="100%" alt="" src="/images/Mrs_Yee__for_website__Final.jpg">
 </div>
-<p>Blessed Year 2026!</p>
+<p>Blessed Semester 2, 2026!</p>
-<p>We thank you, our dear readers, for your interest in checking out our
+<p>We thank you, our dear readers, for visiting our school website and for
-school website and in knowing Kuo Chuan Presbyterian Primary School (KCPPS) through this website!
+wanting to learn more about Kuo Chuan Presbyterian Primary School (KCPPS).
 Thank you also for reading my message.</p>
-<p>My staff and I are delighted to welcome all our pupils back to school.
-We are especially pleased to warmly welcome our new Primary 1 pupils and their families!
-We would like to wish our graduated Primary 6 pupils all the best as they move on to their secondary schools.
-They have done very well in the 2025 PSLE (with 100% passes).
-We praise God for His favour upon our school and for honouring the efforts put in by our pupils, staff and parents.</p>
-<p>It is our shared hope to see our pupils ARISE and shine and be future-ready
-citizens rooted in our ARISE values!
-It is also our vision for them to be “Lifelong Learners and Lifelong Pals”, having the passion to learn for life and forming deep meaningful relationships with those whom they hold dear.
-The challenges that our young learners face in the future are hard to predict.
-These challenges may not be the same, hence, the need to learn to manage and lead change.
-We will continue to grow our capabilities and capacities as a school community, empowering our learners to handle life’s challenges with confidence.</p>
+<p>In 2026, we continue to nurture a caring and enabling school culture where
+learning is both engaging and meaningful.
+Our pupils grow into curious, creative and collaborative learners who communicate with confidence and face challenges with joy.
+We are intentional about cultivating emotional intelligence and fostering in each child a heart full of empathy, compassion and respect.
+Most of all, we strive to build in them the inner strength and quiet confidence to pursue their dreams and flourish in life.</p>
+<p>KCPPS carries a rich 102-year history of providing quality education,
+and we hold that legacy with deep pride and gratitude.
+This year, we celebrated Founders’ Day under the theme "Steadfast in Every Season", drawing inspiration from Psalm 1:3 – "That person is like a tree planted by streams of water, which yields its fruit in season and whose leaf does not wither – whatever they do prospers."
+What a beautiful picture of who we are called to be: a community planted by living streams, growing faithfully through every season of life.
+With hearts overflowing with gratitude for all that God has done, and with unwavering faith in all that He will continue to do, we press forward together – trusting that every seed planted in love and faithfulness will, in His perfect timing, bear fruit that lasts for generations to come.</p>
+<p>KCPPS remains a preferred choice for families, and this is a testament
+to the enduring strength of our community and the legacy we have built together.
+We are proud of our all-round excellence across both curricular and co-curricular areas, and we remain deeply committed to character education, a culture of care, and a relentless pursuit of learning and excellence.</p>
+<p>We believe wholeheartedly that every child is precious, every child can
+learn, and every child will achieve.
+It is this conviction that drives us to offer a wide range of programmes catering to the diverse interests, needs and talents of every learner.
+We plan with purpose, build relationships with intention, and celebrate success – both the process and outcomes, so that our entire school community can truly thrive.</p>
 <p>I am deeply privileged and honoured to work alongside a team of committed
 and hardworking staff who pour their hearts into lifting our school to greater heights.
-We have earned a reputation of all-round excellence in both the curricular and co-curricular areas.
-We provide a strong foundation in character education and have a culture of care and excellence.
-We focus on educating the whole person and we believe that every child is precious, can learn and will achieve.
-It takes a whole village to raise a child.
-We are grateful to the heartwork and hardwork of the whole village: The Presbyterian Church in Singapore, our School Management Committee, our anchor church Living Praise Presbyterian Church, Alumni, Parents, Parents Support Group and community partners.
-We are proud to provide a range of programmes to cater to the different interests, needs and talents of our learners.
-We also take time to plan strategically, forge positive relationships, celebrate success (recognise both process and outcome), and foster a learning environment where our entire school community thrives.</p>
+We are grateful for the dedication, heart work and hard work of our entire community: the Presbyterian Church in Singapore, our School Management Committee, Living Praise Presbyterian Church, alumni, parents, Parents Support Group, and our community partners.</p>
-<p>Since our humble founding in 1924, our school has grown from strength
-to strength, growing into a school of choice today.
-God has faithfully brought us through all seasons, and with hearts full of gratitude, we will continue to grow and move ahead with confidence, standing firm on the strong foundation built over 102 remarkable years!</p>
+<p>Thank you once again for your interest in KCPPS.
+We look forward to another
+semester of growth, learning, and achievement – moving forward nimbly and confidently on the strong foundation laid over more than a century of faithful service.</p>
 <p></p>
 <p></p>
 <p></p>
-<p>To God be the Glory!</p>
+<p>To God be the Glory!
-<p>Blessings!
 <br>
 <br>Mrs Yee-Toh Gek Khiaw
 <br>Principal